goldshore/goldshore/README.md

 }
 ```

+Requests must include an `X-GPT-Proxy-Token` header whose value matches the `GPT_PROXY_TOKEN` secret; requests missing or presenting the wrong token are rejected before reaching OpenAI.
+Requests from origins outside `GPT_ALLOWED_ORIGINS` are short-circuited with `403 Forbidden` before the proxy ever talks to OpenAI, ensuring non-whitelisted sites cannot piggyback on the proxy.
 Requests must include an `X-API-Key` header whose value matches the `GPT_PROXY_SECRET` secret; requests missing or presenting the wrong token are rejected before reaching OpenAI.
 Browsers will only receive a permissive CORS header when their `Origin` appears in `GPT_ALLOWED_ORIGINS`, ensuring non-whitelisted sites cannot piggyback on the proxy.
 Requests must include an `X-GPT-Proxy-Token` header whose value matches the `GPT_PROXY_TOKEN` secret; requests missing or presenting the wrong token are rejected before reaching OpenAI.
 Browsers will only receive a permissive CORS header when their `Origin` appears in `GPT_ALLOWED_ORIGINS`, ensuring non-whitelisted sites cannot piggyback on the proxy.
 When hitting the authenticated Worker hostname (`goldshore-org.admin-77d.workers.dev`), Cloudflare injects a `Cf-Access-Jwt-Assertion` header after the user completes Access authentication—calls without a valid JWT fail with `401`/`403` responses before token verification or OpenAI proxying occurs.